oneredgrey/GetCleanData-FinalProject/codebook.md

 To access an online dataset from the University of California Irvine Machine Learning website and create an R script that will process the dataset according to the specifications outlined in the Course Project instructions.

 ## Source of the Data:

+These are original data from:

+**Human Activity Recognition Using Smartphones Dataset Version 1.0**

+Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio, Luca Oneto.
+Smartlab - Non Linear Complex Systems Laboratory
+DITEN - Università degli Studi di Genova.
+Via Opera Pia 11A, I-16145, Genoa, Italy. activityrecognition@smartlab.ws[]
+www.smartlab.ws

 The data were downloaded from the following site:
 [https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

-The source data files are stored in the following branch of the working directory: "UCI HAR Dataset".
+The source data files are stored in the following branch of the working directory:
+"UCI HAR Dataset".

 Before running the script, you should ensure the data files on your local machine are either stored in a directory matching this name, or alter the code to point to the location of the files on your computer.